MadBomber/a2a/docs/index.md

 ## What's the A2A Protocol?

-The Agent2Agent (A2A) protocol is an open standard created by Google and the community to enable communication between AI agents built on different frameworks and platforms.
+The Agent to Agent (A2A) protocol is an open standard created by Google and the community to enable communication between AI agents built on different frameworks and platforms.
 It provides:

 - **Standard Discovery**: Agents publish capabilities via Agent Cards
 - **Task Management**: Structured workflow for agent interactions